Djurgårdens IF (men's ice hockey): Summary

 Four Djurgården players and two builders has been inducted into the IIHF Hall of Fame.
 Arne Grunander, longtime chairman of the club, was inducted in 1997.
 Grunander was also the chairman of Swedish Ice Hockey Association between 1978 and 1983.
-Arne Strömberg, head coach of the team between 1956 and 1960, and head coach of team Sweden between 1960 and 1971.
+Arne Strömberg, head coach of the team between 1957 and 1960, and head coach of team Sweden between 1960 and 1971.
 Forward Sven "Tumba" Johansson was inducted the same year, and represented team Sweden in four Olympic Games and 14 IIHF World Championships.
 He played a total of 245 games and scored 186 goals for the national team, which makes him team Sweden's scoring leader of all time.
-Defenceman Lars Björn was inducted in 1998, representing Sweden in three Olympic Games and 9 World Championships.
+Defenceman Lars Björn was inducted in 1998, representing Sweden in three Olympic Games and nine World Championships.
 He played a total of 217 games for the national team.
 Defenceman Roland Stoltz was inducted in 1999, representing team Sweden in three Olympic Games and 12 World Championships.
 He played a total of 218 games for the national team.
 Forward Kent Nilsson was inducted in 2006.
 He joined Djurgården in 1973 and played for the team during three seasons.
 After 11 seasons in North America and a short stint in Italy and Switzerland, Nilsson returned to Djurgården for one season in 1988, winning the Swedish championship.
 He had another stint in Switzerland before playing his last and fifth season in Djurgården in 1992.
 Nilsson represented team Sweden in 94 games.

+Junior program

+Djurgården operates junior teams at under-16 (U16), under-18 (J18), and under-20 (J20) levels in the national leagues.
+The club primarily recruits players from the Stockholm region, which is the largest ice hockey district in Sweden by number of registered youth and junior players.
+Since autumn 2004, Djurgården has collaborated with local upper secondary schools to offer a hockey-focused education program.
+The program is designed to integrate upper secondary academic studies in social science, natural science, or economics with specialized hockey training.
+The upper secondary school provide the academic education, while Djurgården is responsible for the athletic components.
+From the 2019–2020 school year, a dedicated girls' program has been included operating in parallel to the boys' program.
+Players from Djurgården's junior teams are regularly promoted to the senior squad.